FatimaAABADI/Power-consumption-metering/README.md

 The datasets that was used for the development of the machine learning model are available in https://github.com/FatimaAABADI/Energy-consumption-metering-and-forecasting/tree/main/Data

 ## Data description
-The data of 4 smart meters corresponding to 4 different profils is used in this study.

-The energy consumption of every 15 minutes, for 11 months (27-07-2017/04-07-2018) has been used.
+The energy consumption of every 15 minutes, for 11 months has been used.

 ## SVR Model
 Support Vector Machines (SVM) are popularly and widely used for classification problems in machine learning.The use of SVMs in regression are known as Support Vector Regression (SVR).